ambrosus/ambrosus-nop/USING.md

     source <(curl -s https://nop.ambrosus.com/check.sh)

-In order to see diagnostics and try to solve problems by yourself, you can use
+In order to see diagnostics results and try to solve problems by oneself, one can use the following:
-following:

 ### Nodeinfo

-**/nodeinfo** URL (for Atlas and Hermes nodes) is a first source of information.
-If it fails to open or return some error - your node is not working.
+**/nodeinfo** URL (for Atlas and Hermes nodes) is the primary source of information.
+If it fails to open or returns some error - the Node is not operating properly.
 Example /nodeinfo output:

 ```json
 {